 Topicals.
 Not all cannabis oils need to be taken orally to feel their effects.
 Some cannabis oils can be applied topically, that is to say, to the skin.
 If you’re a DIY kind of person, there are multiple options to make your own bath bombs, Epsom salts, creams, lip balms, lotions, ointments, salves, and massage oils.

 While cannabis oil works well for some patients, it may not be for everyone.
-To determine your specific needs for intaking cannabis oils, feel free to reach out to your Namaste nurse practitioner at Namaste MD.
+To determine your specific needs for intaking cannabis oils, feel free to book a medical cannabis consultation with your Namaste nurse practitioner at Namaste MD.